huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 And for Pytorch DeepSpeed has built one as well: [DeepSpeed-MoE: Advancing Mixture-of-Experts Inference and Training to Power Next-Generation AI Scale](https://arxiv.org/abs/2201.05596), [Mixture of Experts](https://www.deepspeed.ai/tutorials/mixture-of-experts/) - blog posts:  [1](https://www.microsoft.com/en-us/research/blog/deepspeed-powers-8x-larger-moe-model-training-with-high-performance/), [2](https://www.microsoft.com/en-us/research/publication/scalable-and-efficient-moe-training-for-multitask-multilingual-models/) and specific deployment with large transformer-based natural language generation models: [blog post](https://www.deepspeed.ai/news/2021/12/09/deepspeed-moe-nlg.html), [Megatron-Deepspeed branch](Thttps://github.com/microsoft/Megatron-DeepSpeed/tree/moe-training).

+## GPU choice

+Sometimes, even when applying all the above tweaks the throughput on a given GPU might still not be good enough.
+One easy solution is to change the type of GPU.
+For example switching from let's say a K80 (which you typically get on Google Colab) to a fancier GPU such as the V100 or A100.
+Although they are more expensive they are usually more cost effective than cheaper GPUs due to their larger memory and faster architecture.

 ## Scaling beyond a single GPU

 For some applications, such as pretraining large language models, applying all the approaches above might still not be fast enough.
 In this case you want to scale your experiment to several GPUs.

 Another use case for training on many GPUs is if the model does not fit on a single GPU with all the mentioned tricks.
 There are still more methods we can apply although life starts to get a bit more complicated.
 This usually involves some form of pipeline or tensor parallelism where the model itself is distributed across several GPUs.
 One can also make use of DeepSpeed which implements some of these parallelism strategies along with some more optimization to reduce the memory footprint such as partitioning the optimizer states.
 You can read more about this in the ["Multi-GPU training" section](perf_train_gpu_many).

 ## Using PyTorch native attention